-Ending real estate contracts early can get messy.
+Ending real estate contracts early, like cancelling realtor listing agreements, can get messy.

 Like any legal contract, agreements to represent you in a real estate sale may be binding or come with conditions.

 What Can Possibly Go Wrong